 [Section 84 amended by No. 25 of 1985 s.
 132; No. 24 of 1987 s.
 100; No. 73 of 1995 s.
 63.]

-85. Procedure
+85. Procedure for exercising s.
+84 powers

 (1) The Corporation shall not take possession of any land as provided for in the next preceding section of this Act until the expiration of 3 months after a notice in the prescribed form has been given to every person in the State appearing on search in the records of the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 or of the department principally assisting in the administration of the Mining Act 1978, as the case may be, to have any estate or interest in the land.